SHOBUsi/secure-network-design-cisco-pkt/03-firewall-acl-vpn.md

 show crypto ipsec sa
 ```

-Look for incrementing `#pkts encaps` and `#pkts decaps` counters — this confirms packets are being encrypted and decrypted through the tunnel.
+Look for incrementing `#pkts encaps` and `#pkts decaps` counters.
+This confirms packets are being encrypted and decrypted through the tunnel.

 In Packet Tracer, you can also inspect a packet at the WAN interface and observe the **ESP header** — confirming the payload is encrypted before traversing the public network.